-Companies “making progress” on ethical standards
+Companies ‘making progress’ on ethical standards

 The government has defined corporate social responsibility as a contribution to sustainable development by companies.

-It covers a wide range of aspects, including working conditions, human rights, environment, anti-corruption measures, consumer interest and taxes.
+It covers a wide range of aspects, including working conditions, human rights, environment, anti-corruption measures, consumer interests and taxes.

 Efforts are underway to improve transparency in the commodity sector, including a people’s initiative demanding that Swiss companies comply with human rights and environmental standards when they operate abroad.